-Table 32 outlines the proposed actions in the next AEMR.
+Table 34 outlines the proposed actions in the next AEMR.

-Table 32 Proposed Actions in the Next AEMR
+Table 34 - Proposed Actions in the Next AEMR

 Proposed Action Timeline Management Plan Requires Revision (Y/N) Continue to update the website with monitoring data and key environment and community information.
-Continuous No Continue weed reduction program (target rehabilitation and conservation areas).
+Ongoing No Continue weed reduction program (target rehabilitation and conservation areas).
 Continuous as required.
-No Undertake a rehabilitation trial in the north east corner and on the eastern wall of the pit.
-2020 No Remain within licensing and production limits.
-Continuous No Continuation of community support program.
-Continuous No Completion of Community Engagement Strategy 2020 No Ensure the Karuah Quarry Rehabilitation and Closure Plan is approved.
-Commencing planning for rehabilitation in Lot 11 commencing 2021.
-Q2 2020 No Update to relevant environmental management plans including figures Q2 2020 Yes
+No Remain within licensing and production limits.
+Ongoing No Continuation of community support program.
+Ongoing No Complete rehabilitation in Lot 11 in accordance with Rehabilitation and Closure Plan (SLR 2020) 2021 No Seek approval from DPIE for revised Site Water Management Plan, Bushfire Management Plan and revised EMP.
+2021 Yes